 The sleep environment is a great place to start right from day 1 to help you and your newborn get more sleep.
 The focus here is remembering that your baby was just born and came out of the home they have known for their whole life.
 The best way to help your baby feel at “home” is to set up cues that mimic the womb.

 - Have a darker space.
-This helps to eliminate light stimulation that they are not used to which can keep them more relaxed.
+This helps to eliminate light stimulation that they are not used to, keeping them more relaxed.
 Have a soft light to use when feeding at night.

 - Use white noise.
 White noise helps to mimic the sounds of the womb.
-Use a sound that is constant and continuous such as white noise setting, vacuum sound, heavy rainfall, etc. This can feel familiar to the sounds of blood flow while in utero.
-Stay away from waves, lullabies or thunderstorms which are inconsistent sounds.
+Use a constant and continuous sound such as the white noise setting, vacuum sound, heavy rainfall, etc. This can feel familiar to the sounds of blood flow while in utero.
+Stay away from waves, lullabies, or thunderstorms, which are inconsistent sounds.

 3. Work on the Timing of Sleep

 - If your baby is showing they are tired, then try and help them to sleep right away.
 It is better to try and catch them before these strong tired signs if you can.
-Some families notice that their baby shows strong tired signs at the 1-hour mark and so at the 45-minute mark start your routine and this can make it easier for them to drift off.
+For example, some families notice that their baby shows strong tired signs at the 1-hour mark.
+So at the 45-minute mark, start your routine, and this can make it easier for them to drift off.

-- If your baby takes short naps (under 60 minutes) but doesn’t show a lot of tired signs then you can use the method “duration of last sleep” to determine their next sleeping period.
+- If your baby takes short naps (under 60 minutes) but doesn’t show a lot of tired signs, then you can use the method “duration of last sleep” to determine their next sleeping period.
 This is ONLY if they sleep for under 60 minutes.
-Whatever the duration they slept would be how long they would be awake for before the next little nap.
-If they slept for 45 minutes then I would aim for them to be asleep in 45 minutes again.
+So whatever the duration they slept for will be how long they will be awake before the next little nap.
+For example, if baby slept for 45 minutes, I would aim to have baby be asleep again in 45 minutes.
 This can actually keep them from getting overtired and encourage longer naps!